larissam/DecorateIt/README.md

 ### Alternate versions
 1. [DecorateIt without OpenCV](https://github.com/larissam/DecorateIt-NoOpenCV) - download this repo to run locally if OpenCV is difficult to configure.
 2. [DecorateIt on Heroku](http://decorateit5.herokuapp.com/) - In-progress version deployed on Heroku.
-Caveats: does not have photobooth or OpenCV functionality.
+CAVEATS: does not have photobooth or OpenCV functionality.
+Only supports jpgs and pngs.
+Needs security improvements.
 Only tested on Chrome version 39.0.2171.71 running OSX.

 ### How it works